 32 oz. of tin to one pound of copper, make the alloy called by the pewterers "temper," which is added in small quantities to tin, for some kinds of pewter, called "tin and temper," in which the copper is frequently much less than 1 per cent.
-See Pewter, 284, and mixing the same, 310.
+See PEWTER, page 284, and mixing the same, page 310.